Alexandre1er/Crunchyroll.bundle/README.md

 * Added episode counts to each season

 v2.1.1:
-* Added a countdown to episode release to upcoming episode descriptions.
+* Added a countdown to episode release to upcoming episode descriptions
-* Changed the object type of upcoming episodes to play nice with Plex Home Theater.
+* Changed the object type of upcoming episodes to play nice with Plex Home Theater

 v2.1.0:
-* Added code to the URL Service to allow Plex/Web, Roku, Windows 8, iOS, & many other Plex clients to use the plugin.
+* Added code to the URL Service to allow Plex/Web, Roku, Windows 8, iOS, & many other Plex clients to use the plugin
 * Added ClientPlatformExclusions for Chrome & Firefox
-* Added details to the README.md as to clarify which Plex clients are supported.
+* Added details to the README.md as to clarify which Plex clients are supported

 v2.0.2:
 * Added background art throughout the plugin.
 * Changed the search function to only return results that match the user's Crunchyroll premium membership type.
-This will keep users from getting search results for media they can't access.
+This will keep users from getting search results for media they can't access

 v2.0.1:
-* Updated the URL service pattern match regex so that it correctly matches URLs being passed by the API.
+* Updated the URL service pattern match regex so that it correctly matches URLs being passed by the API

 v2.0.0:
 * Major release
 * The plugin now uses HLS streams instead of webkit based video
 * Free account support has been removed.
 The plugin now requires a premium membership.
-* The plugin will only show you content for which you pay.
-(E.g. Anime members will not be able to see Drama content.)
+* The plugin will only show you content for which you pay (E.g. Anime members will not be able to see Drama content)

 v1.2.2:
 * Fixed a bug with the login code that caused problems when trying to resume an invalid session